 Discounted Cost: $390

-If you would prefer just a single lesson to work on something specific, or to get a small taste of my teaching style without committing to multiple lessons, you can schedule an Individual Private Lesson.
+For those students looking for the occasional single lesson to work on something specific, you can schedule an Individual Private Lesson.

 Includes a single half-hour long private lesson.